โœฆ Embedded Linux ยท Community Edition โ€” Raspberry Pi

 One API for All Hardware

-OrbitOS exposes device capabilities as APIs you can call from apps or tools — locally or remotely, with security built in.
-GPIO, PWM, I²C, SPI, UART, WiFi, Ethernet, Bluetooth and network controls all work the same way across every OrbitOS device.
+OrbitOS exposes device capabilities as APIs you can call from apps or tools โ€” locally via UDS or remotely via TCP/mTLS.
+GPIO, PWM, IยฒC, SPI, UART, WiFi, Ethernet, Bluetooth and network controls all work consistently across every OrbitOS device.

 Security by Default

-Every connection to the device is encrypted and authenticated.
-OrbitOS verifies the identity of every caller before granting access — no open ports, no implicit trust.
-Safe for field and industrial deployments out of the box.
+Every connection is encrypted and authenticated.
+OrbitOS verifies every caller before granting access โ€” no open ports, no implicit trust.
+Safe for field and industrial deployments.

-Applications run in isolation and communicate through well-defined interfaces.
-If your app fails, the runtime quickly restarts it — giving you a reliable, maintainable foundation for any project.
+Applications run in isolation and communicate through defined interfaces.
+If an app fails, the runtime restarts it automatically โ€” giving you reliability and maintainability.

 Atomic OS Updates

 OSTree-backed updates with delta downloads, instant rollback and zero-downtime upgrades.
-Devices can safely update in the field without the risk of bricking.
+Devices can safely update in the field without risk of bricking.

 Multi-Language SDK